 Running is demanding.
-Some Physiological functions as the cardio vascular system, which is most important adapts very quickly to new loads by running and we experience an improvement in breathing and heart rate after 4-5 weeks of training among other thing’s .
-But other parts of our body’s physiology develops in another and slower pace like muscles, tendons and tissues.
-By Improving Endurance Workouts with focus on Running Is Amazing.
-It’s of course the most important factor in marathon training and long distance running but we also have to respect and find a balance between the differences in this physiological development.
+Some Physiological functions such as the cardiovascular system, which is most important adapt very quickly to new loads by running and we experience an improvement in breathing and heart rate after 4-5 weeks of training among other things.
+But other physiological parts like muscles, tendons and tissues need different and longer adaptation times.
+Improving endurance workouts with focus on running is the most important factor in marathon training and long-distance running but we also have to respect and find a balance between the differences in this physiological development.

-So, we want to make a plan for the training that follow these rules and find the balance particular between training frequency, training volume, training intensity, variation and recovery in aerobic endurance.
+So, we want to make a plan for the training that follows these rules and find the balance, particularly between training frequency, training volume, training intensity, variation and recovery in aerobic endurance.
 A plan will be a program to follow.
-So you can manage your progress and if you start out from your current level, you will be on the right path.
+So you can manage your progress and if you start from your current level, you will be on the right path.

 Calculate the Training Intensity in Endurance Training